crescendolab-open/zodios-core-zod-v4/README.md

   - By using the TypeProvider pattern we can now make zodios validation agnostic.

-  - Implement at least ZodTypeProvider and IoTsTypeProvider since they both support `input` and `output` type inferrence
+  - Implement at least ZodTypeProvider and IoTsTypeProvider since they both support `input` and `output` type inference

   - openapi generation will only be compatible with zod though